Beats by Dre and Union Collaborate on Limited Edition Studio Buds

-Beats has announced a collaboration with Union to help celebrate the streetwear retailer’s 30th annivesary.
-The will release a limited-edition Beats Studio Buds on Wednesday, costing US$149.99.
+Beats has announced a collaboration with Union to help celebrate the streetwear retailer’s 30th anniversary.
+They will release a limited-edition Beats Studio Buds on Wednesday, costing US$149.99.

 Beats by Dre and Union Limited Edition Studio Buds

-The Beats Studio Buds are red, black, and green, inspired by the Pain-African flag.
+The Beats Studio Buds are red, black, and green, inspired by the Pan-African flag.
 The design pays tribute to Union’s roots as a Black-owned business.
 The case features its historic frontman logo.
-Get a look in the video below, featuring rapper Vince Staples, alongisde Union founders Chris and Beth Gibbs.
+Get a look in the video below, featuring rapper Vince Staples, alongside Union founders Chris and Beth Gibbs.

 Mr. and Ms. Gibbs commented: